-The GSA Grounds department keeps an inventory of trees.
+The GSA Grounds Department keeps an inventory of trees.
 The trees are tagged and mapped whenever possible.
 The data base identifies trees as per their species, size and trunk diameter.
-Currently the GSA grounds department is responsible for approximately 2695 trees.
-Approximately 1098 of those trees are located at the Government Center.
+Currently the GSA Grounds Department is responsible for approximately 2563 trees.
+Approximately 1141 of those trees are located at the Government Center.
 The remaining trees are located at other GSA/Grounds managed County properties.
+In 2021, we plan to plant an additional 70 trees with an emphasis on climate appropriate plantings.
+The goal will be to maintain the inventory at this level moving forward with tree replacement on a 1 for 1 basis if any are lost.